bodkan/adventofcode2021/README.md

 - [Day 19 puzzle](https://adventofcode.com/2021/day/19) - [my solution](R/day-19.R)
 - [Day 20 puzzle](https://adventofcode.com/2021/day/20) - [my solution](R/day-20.R)
 - [Day 21 puzzle](https://adventofcode.com/2021/day/21) - [my solution](R/day-21.R)
 - [Day 23 puzzle](https://adventofcode.com/2021/day/23) - No code!
+The puzzle
-The puzzle (both parts 1 and 2) was turned into a boardgame and solved manually as a Christmas family activity. :)
+(both parts 1 and 2) was turned into a boardgame and solved manually as a Christmas family activity. :)

 ### Why on Earth would you use R for this?

 Several reasons.
 First, R is my favourite programming language.
 There, I said it.

-Second, I spend nearly all time at my job doing data analysis and research&mdash;nearly everything I work with on a daily basis are (gigantic) tables, the usual output of my work are figures and statistical models.
-Advent of Code presents a very different class of problems that I rarely get to work with these days and it seemed like a fun challenge trying to solve them in R. Moreover, as an additional challenge and a character building experience I decided to restrict myself to only use features available in base R 4.x without any additional packages and without using any data frames or functions that manipulate them (again, something that is very unusual when working with R).
+Second, I spend nearly all time at my job doing data scienceh&mdash;nearly everything I work with on a daily basis takes form of a (gigantic) table, and the purpose of my work is to produce figures, statistical models, and gain scientific insights.
+Advent of Code presents a very different class of problems that I rarely get to work with these days and it seemed like a fun challenge trying to solve them in R. Moreover, for an extra character building challenge, I decided to restrict myself to only use features available in base R without any additional packages and without using any data frames or functions that manipulate them (again, something that is very unusual when working with R).